ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 maps) and CDNI FCI related information resources (e.g., CDNI Advertisement resources), demonstrating a single, integrated environment.

-Specifically, the IRD announces two network maps, one CDNI Advertisement resource without dependency, one CDNI Advertisement resource depending on a network map, one filtered CDNI Advertisement resource to be defined in [](#filteredcdnifci), one property map including `cdni-capabilities` as its entity property, one filtered property map including `cdni-capabilities` and `pid` as its entity properties, and two update stream services (one for updating CDNI Advertisement resources, and the other for updating property maps).
+Specifically, the IRD announces nine information resources as follows:

+- two network maps
+- one CDNI Advertisement resource without dependency
+- one CDNI Advertisement resource depending on a network map
+- one filtered CDNI Advertisement resource to be defined in [](#filteredcdnifci)
+- one property map including "cdni-capabilities" as its entity property
+- one filtered property map including "cdni-capabilities" and "pid" as its entity properties
+- two update stream services
+  - one for updating CDNI Advertisement resources
+  - one for updating property maps

 ~~~
  GET /directory HTTP/1.1